Maksim Kavdzharadze: Biography

 In December 2006, he was elected Deputy Chairman of the Federation Council Committee on Agrarian and Food Policy (since 2007, the Federation Council Committee on Agrarian and Food Policy and the Fisheries Industry).

 Since July 2007, he has been a member of the Federation Council Commission on Housing Policy and Housing and Communal Services.

 In the autumn of 2007, he has been the chairman of the Expert Council for the development of legislative proposals in the field of state housing policy.

 On 4 December 2011, he was elected to the Lipetsk Oblast Council of Deputies on the list of United Russia.

 On 13 December 2011, he was elected for the third time as a representative of the Lipetsk Oblast Council of Deputies in the Federation Council.
 38 MPs voted in favor, 12 voted against, and one abstained.

 On 13 November 2012 Member of the Commission under the President of Russia on the development of general aviation.
-He was the had of the working group on improving the legal framework and the procedure for the provision of public services (execution of public functions) in the field of general aviation.
+He was the head of the working group on improving the legal framework and the procedure for the provision of public services (execution of public functions) in the field of general aviation.

 Since November 2013, he has been a member of the Federation Council Committee on Constitutional Legislation, Legal and Judicial Issues, Development of Civil Society.

 In accordance with Decree of the President of Russia of 25 December 2013 No. 955, Kavdzharadze was appointed Deputy Chairman of the Commission under the President of the Russian Federation on the development of general aviation.